Marcjuniu09/Marcjuniu09/README.md

 ## hi!
 I'm Marcelo Junio 🖐️
-Software Engineering student with extensive knowledge in Python, C, and C++.
+Computer Science student with extensive knowledge in Python, C, and C++.
 Experienced in data extraction, task automation, dashboards, and PostgreSQL.
 Interested in AI and machine learning, constantly evolving through personal and freelance projects.
 Open to contacts and networking.